lupinx2/rs_coretemp/README.md

 should work with any gnu/linux OS
 Rust version 1.4 or higher
-`libsensors`, included in most linux distros
+`libsensors` included in most linux distros
-`libsensors-dev`, available on apt
+`libsensors-dev` available on apt
 `libclang` available on apt